elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 ```
 TO COMPATIBLY ...
 ```
 If you're working at this ridiculously low level, you'll want to check out "Bits", "Special Imperatives", and my noodle for more information and examples.

 ## LINES

 A "line" is a graphic object that starts here and ends there.
 But you already knew that.
 Here is the definition that's in my noodle:

-A line has a start spot and an end spot.
+Uma linha tem um ponto de partida e um ponto de fim.

 And here is a picture of a line, with the parts labeled:

 I can make lines from two spots or four separate coordinates:

 MAKE a line WITH this spot AND that spot.
 MAKE a line WITH this x AND this y AND that x AND that y.

 I also have four functions that will put "a box's LEFT LINE" or "a box's TOP LINE" or "a box's RIGHT LINE" or "a box's BOTTOM LINE" into a line.

 I can, of course, DRAW a line.
-Or find a line's CENTER.
-I can even:
+Ou encontre o CENTERO de uma linha.
+O compilador é capaz de até mesmo de:

 SPLIT a line INTO this line AND that line.

 Right in the middle.
-I can tell if a spot IS ON a line.
+Eu posso dizer se um ponto está em cima de uma linha.
 And I can perform all of the usual "Graphic Transformations" on lines, as well.

 See the topic on "Spots" for further information about those endpoints.